 · Waring & Gillow Furniture Makers

 Waring & Gillow began as Gillows of Lancaster, famed for exquisite craftsmanship and clever designs like the extending dining table and bureau bedstead.
 By the late 19th century, the firm expanded beyond furniture and, after merging with Waring in 1903, opened chic showrooms in Paris, Madrid and Brussels, even furnishing luxury ocean liners.
 War changed everything: during WWII, Lancaster workshops produced military supplies, and post-war decline in sea travel ended those contracts.
-Taken over in 1962 and later absorbed into Allied Maples, the Gillow name faded, but its legacy lives on in museum collections and iconic pieces such as the 1785 “balloon-back” chair.
+Taken over in 1962 and later absorbed into Allied Maples, the Gillow name faded, but its legacy lives on in museum collections including that of Lancaster's Judges' Lodgings.

 Art Deco Innovators